Planning Your Valley of Fire Trip

 You can take a 360 video tour of our campsite with Henry.

-Where to Stay — Other Lodging
+Where to Stay — Lodging Near Valley of Fire

+We loved camping in Valley of Fire, but it’s not the only option.
 A lot of Valley of Fire visitors come up for the day from Las Vegas – 50 miles to the west.
 Obviously there are a zillion places to stay there.
 Overton, 14 miles to the east has a couple hotels, restaurants, fuel, and groceries.

 Let me show you around the park to aid in planning your Valley of Fire trip.

-It’s the desert, so it’s hot, it’s cold, and it’s windy, sometimes within the ten minutes.
+It’s the desert, so it’s hot, it’s cold, and it’s windy, sometimes within ten minutes.
 Bring a lot of water and prepare for a variety of conditions.
 Here’s some of what we wore.

 The kids usually wear Sunday Afternoon sun hats.
 They provide great coverage and fold up easily to stuff in a backpack.